bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 #### Possible Parent Nodes
 Constructor, Stmt, Reference
 #### Scope
-By convention, if the scope contains an element with the same key as the node's FplId, then the value is the reference node.
+By convention, if the scope contains an element with the same key as the node's FplId, then the value of the key-value pair is the referenced node.
 #### ValueList
 May contain further Reference nodes.